Kepler.gl vs SynthoAI

 The ability to create interactive maps from extensive geospatial data.

-- You need a completely free data generation tool.
+- You need a free or open-source synthetic data solution.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".